IVIS Spectrum CT at WSU

 The particular configuration of the IVIS instrument on the WSU campus is capable of measuring bioluminescent, fluorescent, and Cerenkov emissions from radio tracers in rodents.
 It has a CT (Computed Tomography) scanner built in, and thus the location and intensity of the optical probes can be registered onto the animal’s skeleton in 3D.
 To learn more about the technical capabilities of the instrument please see the manufacturer’s website.

 The IVIS instrument is housed on the ground floor of the new Veterinary and Biomedical Research Building (VBRB).

 To make the best use of your investment into this line of research, there are technical considerations regarding both probes and animal models that should be thought through and optimized before starting.
 Prior to beginning any line of experiments you should contact the faculty supervisor of the instrument, Dr. Joe Harding who can get you started on the items you need to think about.
 Ultimately however, the selection and development of probes, as well as the best animal model, are decisions that you must make.

 Once you have engaged with your experiment there is technical assistance available.
-David DeWitt, IPN equipment coordinator, can help you get started on the instrument and you will schedule your use of the IVIS instrument through David.
-David will be present as a resource should you need help when using the machine.
-David can also certify your training at which point you can access the machine without his assistance.
-However, David does not make routine measurements; this is your responsibility (either yourself, or your graduate student, postdoc or technician).
+The IPN equipment coordinator, can help you get started on the instrument and you will schedule your use of the IVIS instrument through the coordinator.
+The coordinator will be present as a resource should you need help when using the machine.
+The coordinator can also certify your training at which point you can access the machine without their assistance.
+However, the coordinator does not make routine measurements; this is your responsibility (either yourself, or your graduate student, postdoc or technician).

 Data collection and analysis can be complex and/or time-consuming and is the responsibility of the individual laboratory and user -- please plan accordingly.

-If you are interested in using the IVIS, please contact the equipment coordinator, David DeWitt.
+If you are interested in using the IVIS, please contact the equipment coordinator.